GenoImel/The-Mechanical-Forest/Documentation~/CodingStandards.md

 using System;
 using Akashic.Core.StateMachines;

-// The namespace of the any scripts for a State Machine should always match its file/folder location. namespace Akashic.Runtime.States.ExampleStates
+// The namespace of any scripts for a State Machine should always match its file/folder location. namespace Akashic.Runtime.States.ExampleStates
 {
-    // All State definitions must inherit from the IState interface for type-safety.
+    // All State definitions must inherit from the IFiniteState interface for type-safety.
     // This prevents us from mixing up different States from other State Machines. internal abstract class ExampleFiniteStates : IFiniteState
     {